hyperledger/iroha-2-docs/src/guide/kotlin-java.md

 We assume that you know how to create a new package and have basic understanding of the fundamental Kotlin code.
 Specifically, we shall assume that you know how to build and deploy your program on the target platforms.
-To clone Iroha 2 JVM compatible SDKs, you can use https://github.com/hyperledger/iroha-java.
+To clone Iroha 2 JVM compatible SDKs, you can use [Iroha Java](https://github.com/hyperledger/iroha-java).

 Without further ado, here's a part of an example `build.gradle.kts` file, specifically, the `repositories` and `dependencies` sections: